 - 2i1) Competitors may use non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
-This includes:

-- 2i1a) Medical/physical aids worn by the competitor (e.g. glasses, wrist brace).
+This includes: - 2i1a) Medical/physical aids worn by the competitor (e.g. glasses, wrist brace).
 As an exception to Regulation 2i, medical aids may be electronic if the competitor does not have comfortable non-electronic alternatives (e.g. if the competitor has a personal hearing aid or pacemaker). - 2i1b) Earplugs and earmuffs (but not electronic headphones and earbuds). - 2i1c) Hand warmers. - 2i1d) Food and drink. - 2i2) Competitors may use cameras at the solving station at the discretion of the WCA Delegate, but the following restrictions apply from the start of the attempt until the competitor stops the solve.
 Penalty for breaking a restriction: disqualification of the attempt (DNF). - 2i2a) Each camera monitor must be blank or out of sight of the competitor (see Regulation A5b). - 2i2b) The competitor must not interact with (e.g. operate, hold, wear) any active camera.
-Exception: the competitor may wear a camera mounted on their head, as long as it is out of their sight and it is clear that they are not interacting with it (apart from wearing it). - 2j) The WCA Delegate may disqualify a competitor from a specific event. - 2j1) If a competitor is disqualified from an event for any reason, they are not eligible for any more attempts in the event. - 2j1a) The results of all remaining attempts in the event are recorded as DNF. - 2j2) If a competitor is disqualified during the course of an event, their earlier results remain valid.
-Exception: cheating or defrauding (see Regulation 2k2a). - 2k) At the discretion of the WCA Delegate, a competitor may be disqualified from some events (a single event, multiple events, or all events) if the competitor: - 2k1) Fails to check in or register in time for the competition. - 2k2) Is suspected of cheating or defrauding the officials during the competition. - 2k2a) The WCA Delegate may disqualify any suspected results. - 2k3) Behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue. - 2k4) Interferes with, or distracts others during, the competition. - 2k5) Fails to abide by WCA Regulations during the competition. - 21) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction. - 211) A disqualified competitor is not eligible for the refund of any expenses due to participating in the competition. - 2n) Competitors may verbally dispute a ruling to the WCA Delegate. - 2n1) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the start of any following rounds of the relevant event. - 2n2) The WCA Delegate must resolve the dispute before the start of the next round of the event. - 2n3) The competitor must accept all final rulings of the WCA Delegate.
-Penalty: disqualification from the competition. - 2s) Competitors with disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
-Competitors requesting such accommodations should contact the organization team and WCA Delegate at least two weeks before the competition. - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition. - 2u) Competitors must be present and ready to compete when they are called to compete for an attempt.
-Penalty: disqualification from the event. - 2u1) Exception: A competitor who is not present in time for an individually scheduled attempt (e.g. a 3x3x3 Fewest Moves attempt, a 3x3x3 Multi-Blind attempt) may be considered to have declined that attempt (DNS), at the discretion of the WCA Delegate.
+Exception: the competitor may wear a camera mounted on their head, as long as it is out of their sight and it is clear that they are not interacting with it (apart from wearing it). - 2j) The WCA Delegate may disqualify a competitor from a specific event. - -2j1) If a competitor is disqualified from an event for any reason, they are not eligible for any more attempts in the event. - 2j1a) The results of all remaining attempts in the event are recorded as DNF. - 2j2) If a competitor is disqualified during the course of an event, their earlier results remain valid.
+Exception: cheating or defrauding (see Regulation 2k2a).

+• 2k) At the discretion of the WCA Delegate, a competitor may be disqualified from some events (a single event, multiple events, or all events) if the competitor:

+-2k1) Fails to check in or register in time for the competition.

+- 2k2) Is suspected of cheating or defrauding the officials during the competition.

+2k2a) The WCA Delegate may disqualify any suspected results.

+- -2k3) Behaves in a way that is unlawful/violent/indecent, or intentionally damages venue facilities or personal property within the venue. - 2k4) Distracts or interferes with others during the competition. - 2k5) Fails to abide by WCA Regulations during the competition. - 2k6) Does not fulfill the event's requirements (e.g. not knowing how to solve the puzzle).
+A competitor must not compete with the expectation of a DNF result or an intentionally poor result.